 - the convening notice,

 - the documents that shall be presented at the general meeting, and

-- the agenda and the complete proposals.
+- · the agenda and the complete proposals.

-Shareholders are entitled to attend general meetings, either in person or by proxy.
+Shareholders are entitled to attend general meetings, either in person or by proxy, and they or their proxy may be accompanied by one advisor.
 A shareholder's right to attend general meetings and to vote at general meetings is determined on the basis of the shares that the shareholder holds on the registration date.
 The registration date shall be one week before the general meeting is held.
 The shares which the individual shareholder holds are calculated on the registration date on the basis of the registration of ownership in the owners' register as well as notifications concerning ownership which the Company has received with a view to update the ownership in the owners' register.
 In addition, any shareholder who is entitled to attend a general meeting and who wishes to attend must have requested an admission card from us no later than three days in advance of the general meeting.